danielcbit/apcctrl/doc/manual/manual.rst

 special configuration.
 The killpower command for SNMP UPSes can not be issued during shutdown as typically at some time during shutdown operations the network stack is stopped.
-To overcome this problem it is needed to modify the /etc/rc.d/apcupsd system control script to tell apcupsd to issue the power down command (killpower) to the UPS immediately before apcupsd initiates the system shutdown.
+To overcome this problem it is needed to modify the /etc/rc.d/apcctrl system control script to tell apcctrl to issue the power down command (killpower) to the UPS immediately before apcctrl initiates the system shutdown.
 For this reason it is paramount to set your UPS grace time to a value greater than 120 seconds to allow for clean shutdown operations before the UPS removes the power from its plugs.
 To enable correct